 The Summer Research Program at USA provides research experiences for medical students prior to the freshman year of medical school and during the summer between the freshman and sophomore years.
 In 2017, forty-nine medical students participated in the program, which provided stipends to participants and culminated with a Medical Student Research Day.

 The program also serves as a foundation for medical students who are interested in gaining additional research experience during the subsequent years of medical school.
-These students are eligible to participate in the MD with Research Honors Program, which requires a six-month research experience on a specific project with faculty in basic or clinical sciences.
+These students are eligible to participate in the M.D. with Research Honors Program.
+Participants in the program have cited numerous benefits gained through their involvement.

 Jordan Nickols (Class of 2018) got involved with the Summer Research Program to gain experience in the laboratory and expand his own skillset.
 He says, “…the experience, as with all research, had its ups and downs.”
 The ups included working with an excellent mentor - Dr. Sarah Sayner, winning the Clyde G. Huggins Research Award for his oral presentation, and achieving his first publication.
 The downs included occasional equipment malfunctions and becoming accustomed to the trial and error nature of research.
 Jordan continues, “The M.D. with Research Honors Program presented me with a challenge and an opportunity to further my research - I did not hesitate to accept it.”